CharlesNyong/ApartmentFinder/README.md

-Node script that scrapes apartments off kijiji using unique criterias
+Node script that scrape apartments off kijiji based on month of availability.
+With this script, you can pass the desired month of availability for apartments amongst other arguments.

 How to run

- - Fork and download this repo
+ - Fork or download this repo

  - Install node. you can use this link https://www.guru99.com/download-install-node-js.html